 From the sidebar you can access the Progress metrics.
-There you will find the progress of your annotation session, the
+There you will find the progress of your annotation session, the distribution of validated and discarded records, and the label distribution of your annotations.

 You can find more information about the metrics in our dedicated metrics guide.